chainer/chainer/docs/source/tutorial/train_loop.rst

 In Chainer, each layer of a neural network is usually a :class:`~chainer.Function` or a :class:`~chainer.Link`.

-- **:class:`~chainer.Function` is a function without any learnable paremeters.**
+- :class:`~chainer.Function` is a function without any learnable paremeters.
-- **:class:`~chainer.Link` is a function that contains learnable parameters.** A :class:`~chainer.Link` calls a corresponding :class:`~chainer.Function` with the learnable parameters which are kept as its object properties.
+- :class:`~chainer.Link` is a function that contains learnable parameters.
+A :class:`~chainer.Link` calls a corresponding :class:`~chainer.Function` with the learnable parameters which are kept as its object properties.

 In Chainer, a network is written as a code for its forward pass computation.
 It typically uses several links and functions.
-Chainer takes care of the backward pass automatically and so you do not need to write backward computation explicitly for the network unless it contained user-defined differentiable functions (when you use a custom function in the network, the implementation of the function should have `backward` method explicitly.)
+Chainer takes care of the backward pass automatically and so you do not need to write backward computation explicitly for the network unless it contains user-defined differentiable functions.
+When you use a custom function in the network, the implementation of the function should have `backward` method explicitly.

 - See :mod:`chainer.functions` module for various built-in :class:`~chainer.Function` s.
 - See :mod:`chainer.links` module for various built-in :class:`~chainer.Link` s.